Should I Watch..? Avengers: Age Of Ultron

 What else should I watch?

 Given that the first Avengers film closed out Phase One, it's a little surprising that Marvel chose to close Phase Two with the underwhelming Ant-Man which also proved to be something of a let-down.
-I think that maybe the task of topping the first film with so many characters was beyond Whedon but rest assured, the game-changing Infinity War was able to fit everyone in.
-If they only tried to bring Coulson back in, you never know!
-We know from Captain America: Civil War that multiple characters can work in one film, after all...
+I think that maybe the task of topping the first film with so many characters was beyond Whedon but rest assured, the game-changing Infinity War was able to fit everyone in including supreme overlord of evil Thanos.
+We know from Captain America: Civil War that multiple characters can work in one film, after all and death in a superhero movie doesn't necessarily mean actual death.

 Superhero team-up films aren't that common unless you count numerous animated features.
 Those of you disappointed by Batman V Superman: Dawn Of Justice might want to check out the animated adaptation of Frank Miller's Batman: The Dark Knight Returns which sees the Caped Crusader lock up with Krypton's most famous son.
 Be careful, though - it might be animated but it's certainly not a cartoon.
 Alternatively, try checking out Suicide Squad which has the novel idea of baddies teaming up for once.
 Don't get your hopes up, though...